nipegun/f-scripts/6591cable/README.md

 Run this script as root inside the terminal of a Debian distro available in the Windows 10 store and all files to flash the official firmware (injected with SSH + telnet) will be available in c:\FritzBox.
 Plus, this OEMPatch script allows to install a retail firmware on a branded box.

-This work is possible thanks to Félix ( https://bitbucket.org/fesc2000/ )
+These scripts weren't possible whithout the help of Félix.
+Check his work here: https://bitbucket.org/fesc2000/